-We have grown up using all kind of gadgets.
-When at work, we constantly check our phones to see if we have missed out on an important message or call.
+We have grown up using all kinds of gadgets.
+We constantly check our phones at work to see if we have missed out on an important message or call.
 It is important to unplug yourself from these gadgets for short periods during the day.

-In the morning, for example, don't check your phone for at least the first two hours.
-Concentrate on your work and don't distract yourself.
+For example, in the morning, don't check your phone for at least the first two hours.
+Concentrate on your work, and don't distract yourself.
 What is the use of watching your friend's vacation pictures at work and then spending the rest of the day calculating the amount of money you need to afford the same kind of vacation for yourself?

 Smile In the Mirror

 Does your reflection in the mirror tell who you really are?
 Do you find the person who stares back at you to be likable?
 Are you happy with what you see in the mirror?